 Located just a few miles south of Reading, PA, you’ll find the 600-acre Nolde Forest Environmental Education Center.
+One of the top things to do near Reading, PA.

 This area is one of four state parks to be designated an environmental education center.
 That means that the main purpose of the land is to provide, not surprisingly, environmental education.
 However, that doesn’t mean that this isn’t a great spot for those wanting to simply hike the park’s trails.